-columbiabasin.edu/projectmanagement
+columbia basin. edu/project management

-Department Overview: The Project Management program provides knowledge and skills in project management, including fundamentals (e.g., initiating, planning, execution, monitoring, and control), as well as scheduling software, procurements and contracts, managing human resources, and risk management.
+Department Overview: The Project Management program provides knowledge and skills in project management, including fundamentals (e.g., initiating, planning, execution, monitoring and control), as well as scheduling software, procurements and contracts, managing human resources and risk management.
 The program incorporates a hands-on, practical application approach and uses experienced project management practitioner perspectives in the development and execution of the program.
-The program uses a building block approach of a one-year certificate, two-year Associate in Applied Science degree, and a Bachelor of Applied Science degree where each added step in the education builds on and reinforces the earlier knowledge, skills, and experiences.
-The Bachelor of Applied Science in Project Management also offers a concentration option in Nuclear Technology.
+The program uses a building block approach of a certificate, two-year Associate in Applied Science degree and a four-year Bachelor of Applied Science degree where each added step in the education builds on and reinforces the earlier knowledge, skills and experiences.
+The Bachelor of Applied Science in Project Management also offers a concentration option in Construction.
 The goal of the Project Management program is to equip students with sound project management knowledge and skills with practical experience in project scenarios that resemble real-world situations.
 Students in this program will be able to apply these project management knowledge and skills in the workplace, in volunteer organizations, or life.